black vat with jalebi cooking over outdoor stove in Old Delhi

 Kuliya chaat (fruit chaat) at Hira Laal Chaat Corner

-There are several good stand in Delhi for kuliya chaat, but Hira Laal Chaat Corner is the best of them all.
+There are several good stand in Delhi for kuliya chaat, but Hira Laal Chaat Corner is the very best.
 Chunks of fresh fruit are stuffed with a spicy mixture of chickpeas, pomegranate seeds, lemon juice and black salt.
 It sounds weird, but it tastes amazing.
 It’s also the healthiest thing on this Old Delhi street food tour.

 You can also get aloo tikki here, but stick to the kuliya chaat – you won’t regret it.